hmc-aozdemir/project-ideas/free-1.md

 **systems** heavy.

-I think if on doesn't accepted the computer feedback and user response to that feedback as part of the language, this proect would be entirely unsuitable.
+I think if on doesn't accepted the computer feedback and user response to that feedback as part of the language, this project would be entirely unsuitable.
 Because I think language is a 2-way street, I would say that it is suitable (see the [Why a Language](#whyalanguage) section.